heymeepo/morpeh.entity-converter/README.md

 # Morpeh Entity Converter

-Tools for serializing and converting gameobjects into entities for [Morpeh ECS](https://github.com/scellecs/morpeh).
+Tools for serializing and converting GameObjects into Entities for [Morpeh ECS](https://github.com/scellecs/morpeh).

-It is not an alternative to Morpeh providers but is intended for complete decoupling from gameobjects at runtime and primarily exists for use with packages:
+This is not an alternative to Morpeh providers.
+It's a pure ECS approach where GameObjects and Monobehaviors are not used at runtime.
+Primarily exists to use with packages:
 - [morpeh.transforms](https://github.com/heymeepo/morpeh.transforms/tree/stage-2024)
 - [morpeh.physics](https://github.com/heymeepo/morpeh.physics/tree/stage-2024)
 - [morpeh.graphics](https://github.com/heymeepo/morpeh.graphics)